GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex13_gene_annotation_part1.md

 From here we can view important stastics for each query/target pairing such as the number of identify residues between sequences and the aligned length between query and target.

-Before we proceed with this exercise, lets set up a slurm job to annotate each of our MAGs.
-We will use this tomorrow.
+Lets set up a slurm job to annotate each of our MAGs.

 ```bash
 #!/bin/bash -e